vkbo/novelWriter/docs/source/usage_breakdown.rst

 project tree and all the documents in your project.
 The second panel is the document editor.
 An optional third panel is a document viewer which can view any document in your project independently of what is open in the document editor.
-It is not intended as a preview window, although you can use it for this.
+It is not intended as a preview window, although you can use it for this as well as it will apply the formatting tags you have specified.
 The main purpose of the viewer is for viewing your notes next to your editor while you're writing.

+The editor also has a :guilabel:`Focus Mode` you can toggle either from the menu, or from the icon in the editor header.
+When :guilabel:`Focus Mode` is enabled, all the user interface elements other than the document editor itself are hidden away.

 A second tab is also available on the main window.
 This is the :guilabel:`Outline` tab where the entire novel structure can be displayed, with all the tags and references listed.
 Depending on how